 He has an active programme as an organ recitalist, and has played in Norwich, Peterborough, Durham, Worcester, Ripon, Bradford, and Exeter Cathedrals - amongst many other venues in the UK and abroad.
 His first love is accompanying - and his psalm accompaniment, improvisation, use of registration, hymn playing, and imaginative 'last verse' harmonies are much remarked upon wherever he plays.
 He is a former Organ Scholar of Norwich Cathedral and Sub-Organist & Assistant Director of Music at Bradford Cathedral, and was Director of Music at St Thomas' Church, Stourbridge.
 He has broadcast on many occasions, notably for BBC One's 'Advent Hope' series, and for an ITV broadcast of choral Georgian Mattins.

 Now based in Norfolk, he recently completed eight months as Acting Director of Music (maternity cover) at St Peter Mancroft Church, Norwich.
-He is available to play for weddings, funerals, and Sunday services in churches locally and further afield.
+He now works on a freelance basis, playing and accompanying for church services, concerts, and recitals across the UK.